 The answer is no, they did not have an actual cave per se.
 However, they did make use of crevices and other natural formations near the Mzima Springs area which served as sort of makeshift dens or shelters.
 As far as we can tell, this seems to be where they stayed while hunting nearby settlements and railroad campsites.

-These denning sites often featured shallow pits with rocks lining them that protected them from both attackers and the elements; although it wasn’t really large enough to be considered an actual cave by modern standards.
+These denning sites often featured shallow pits with rocks lining them that provided protection from both attackers and the elements; although it wasn’t really large enough to be considered actual cave by modern standards.
 It was more like a shelter than anything else – just enough room for one or two lions at a time along with cubs if needed.
 It’s also worth noting that many experts believe that despite what has been said about them being man-eaters by nature, these two particular lions may have begun preying on humans out of desperation due to changes in their normal prey populations due to human encroachment into their territory combined with drought conditions at the time (which would explain why there were so many victims).

 This could explain why they didn’t take up residence in any kind of established lair such as an actual cave until after their reign ended – when food sources had become plentiful again and/or danger from humans had subsided somewhat allowing them better security away from civilization itself.
 Overall though, it appears that while there was no true “Tsavo lion” cave per se; these legendary felines still found plenty of places around Mzima Springs suitable for sheltering themselves while living out what ultimately became one of Africa’s most notorious predator stories ever told!